Criminal List - Crime In Charlotte

-Below are the Gaston County arrests for 12-24-2016.
+Below are the CMPD arrests for 12-24-2016 of mecklenburg.
 You may view the mugshots by clicking the navigation arrows below.

 |Name